-Excluding Cure Claims, limited partner loans, the subordinated Claims of TAO Development, guarantor claims based upon the Debtor's indebtedness to S2 Acquisition, and the FDIC-R-Bridge POC, the Debtor estimates approximately \$142,077.72 in Claims will be Allowed and treated in this class.18
+Excluding Cure Claims, limited partner loans, and the subordinated Claims of TAO Development, the Debtor's books and records show approximately \$29,263.21 in Claims to be treated in this class.

 The Class 4 Claimants are impaired.
 Acceptance of this Plan from the Class 4 Claimants will be solicited.